 I know some folks might consider a cemetery as a place to see cherry blossoms a morbid thought, but this peaceful place is hard to beat.
 The highest concentration of cherry blossoms can be found by the Valley Water and Sylvan Water ponds (pictured above).

-This is also a really great spot for birding during the spring season, so take advantage.
+This also a really great spot for birding during the spring season, so take advantage.
 While visiting the cemetery, make an effort to see the 25-year art installation titled Here Lie the Secrets of the Visitors of Green-Wood Cemetery.
 It’s a grave designed specifically for secrets, visitors can write their most intimate thoughts on paper and lay them to rest.

-Best Time to Visit Green-Wood Cemetery for NYC Cherry Blossoms: Early May.
+Best Time to Visit Green-Wood Cemetery for NYC Cherry Blossoms.Early May.

 Hunter’s Point South Park

 Hunter’s Point South Park is located in Long Island City, Queens.
 The folks who designed the park did a great job of planting rows of Yoshino trees near the water, which has turned this into a fantastic place to see cherry blossoms in NYC.
-You’ll get the opportunity to take in breathtaking views of the Manhattan skyline, while soaking in the light almond-light fragrance of cherry blossoms.
+You’ll get the opportunity to take in stunning views of the Manhattan skyline, while soaking in the light almond-light fragrance of cherry blossoms.

-Best Time to Visit Hunter’s Point South Park for Cherry Blossoms: Early to mid April.
+Best Time to Visit Hunter’s Point South Park for Cherry Blossoms.Early to mid April.
 For reference, the photo was taken April 8, 2023.

 Washington Square Park